insidewhy/rxjs-websockets/readme.markdown

 ## Angular 4 example

-The following is an example Angular 4 service that uses `rxjs-websockets`.
+The following is a very simple example Angular 4 service that uses `rxjs-websockets` to expose the messages from the server as an observable and take input messages using a procedural API.
+In most cases it would be preferable to wire the input stream up directly from one or more source observables.

 ```javascript
 // file: server-socket.service.ts